ImPavloh/DesktopLimboKeys/README.md

     ```bash
     python menu.py
     ```
-    - If you are using Linux, you need to use python3 instead:
+    - If you are using Linux, you have to use python3 instead:
     ```bash
     python3 menu.py
     ```

+> [!NOTE]
+> Use the file ``howToInstall.txt` to review the installation steps again.
+> If you still need support, contact with me via [Twitter](https://twitter.com/impavloh) or [Discord](https://discord.com/users/471780464542351393).

 ## 📃 Credits
 - 🎮 [RobTop](https://x.com/RobTopGames) for providing the game assets, including sprites and sound of [Geometry Dash](https://store.steampowered.com/app/322170/Geometry_Dash/)